0livare/jest-tsd/README.md

 # Jest TSD

-The easiest way to test your TS types with Jest.
+The easiest way to test your TypeScript types with Jest.

+- Zero-config
+- Works with your current Jest setup
+- Write your regular tests in either JavaScript or TypeScript
+- Jest outputs descriptive, helpful error messages when tests fail

 ## Install